dfinity/motoko/test/README.md

 ### Multiple Motoko test files

 These only make sense with `-d`.
-Create a `foo.drun` file that is a mostly unmodiifed input with one exception: You can reference `foo/bar.mo` files where `drun` expects a `.wasm` file. `run.sh` will find these files, compile them to `.wasm` and put that file name into the script before passing it to `drun`.
+Create a `foo.drun` file that is a mostly unmodified input with one exception: You can reference `foo/bar.mo` files where `drun` expects a `.wasm` file. `run.sh` will find these files, compile them to `.wasm` and put that file name into the script before passing it to `drun`.